Scriboora: Rethinking Human Pose Forecasting: Experiments II

 Since the dataset is very small (the trainset only has around 0:13h of movements), especially the larger models suffer a bit from the data sparsity.
 Besides the iterative finetuning on live data, which will be explored in more detail in the next section, one also could enhance the training dataset with synthetically created pair motions, or by adding similar single person motions to it.
 In a short experiment, which added the \textit{Human3.6m} dataset to the training sequences, the results of the \textit{MotionConformer} in the lower part of Table~\ref{tab:chi3d} notably improved.
 This also shows transfer capabilities of the model from single to multi-person motions.

-\subsection{Further suggestions}
+\subsection{Further Suggestions}

 As a last note in this section, as a suggestion for future work, it should be beneficial to also add positions of objects and obstacles into the model inputs.
-The current forecasting dataset are normally object and obstacle free, but in realistic environments that seldom is the case.
+The current forecasting datasets are normally object and obstacle free, but in realistic environments this is seldom the case.
 Often humans interact with objects as well, like in a soccer game in which the ball will notably guide the future movement direction, or try to avoid obstacles, like in buildings with doors, because normally walls are only seen as a good passage by certain English magicians.

 But this is out of scope for this work, and will be left for future research.
 Instead, the next section will focus on another problematic aspect that will occur in most real usecases.